lalitkrsharma/1StopShop/readme.md

 ## Description

 Welcome to my E-Commerce Website!
 (1StopShop) This project is a fully functional e-commerce platform designed to offer a seamless shopping experience for customers.
 It provides a wide range of products and intuitive features to make online shopping enjoyable and efficient.
 The content of the website is a parody of popular brands and therefore not for actual sale.
-But hey...
-It's a fully functional template for anyone to use and create their own website.
+But hey, It's a fully functional template for anyone to use and create their own website.

 ## Table of Contents